practicingruby/stack_wars/README.md

 ## To contribute to this project

-Right now the project is in its very early stages.
-There is a lot to be done, and I'd be happy to accept contributions.
-If you'd like to help out, here's what to do.
+There is a lot to be done on this project, and I'd be happy to accept contributions.
+If you'd like to help out, here's where to start:

     0) Make sure you've got a working install of Ruby 1.9.2 handy
     1) Fork the project on github: https://github.com/sandal/stack_wars